 What is telementoring?

-The RTTC provides training, support, and technical assistance for implementing, expanding, and evaluating six telementoring modalities for improving health care delivery:
+The RTTC provides training, support, and technical assistance for implementing, expanding, and evaluating six telementoring models for improving health care delivery:

 - Individual consultation